Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.md

 Windows 11 - VS2019, x86_64, host and target
 Windows 11 - MinGW, x86_64, host and target
-macOS 12 - toolchain provided by Apple with AppleClang, x86_64 / arm64_v8a, host and target
+macOS 13 - toolchain provided by Apple with AppleClang, x86_64 / arm64_v8a, host and target, universal
 Android - NDK, arm / x86 / arm64 / x86_64, target only.
 No 32bit builds after 6.3
 WebAssembly - emscripten, target only
 Linux - toolchain provided by RedHat modified by RockyLinux developers with GCC, x86_64, host only